Jessica Campbell, Kori Cheverie breaking barriers for female coaches in NHL

 Campbell joined a suddenly growing list of female coaches to take an NHL bench a day after Kori Cheverie did so with the Pittsburgh Penguins.

-Tennis legend and activist Billie Jean King, who’s also on the board of directors for the newly-formed women’s professional league, applauded Campbell and Cheverie on X, the social media platform formerly known as Twitter, for “making history.”
+Tennis legend and activist Billie Jean King, who’s also on the board of directors for the newly-formed women’s professional league, applauded Campbell and Cheverie on social media for “making history.”

 Cheverie is hoping their NHL appearances will help break down barriers for women in hockey.